This post may contain affiliate links.

 Lasagna is one of my favorite cold-weather comfort foods, typically we eat the traditional meaty, red-sauced variety.
 But I'm always up for trying a new version.
 So when Keith showed me this recipe from Sam Sifton of the New York Times, I knew we had to try it.
 It was more than creamy, it was cheesy and loaded with mushrooms.

 Well, pretty loaded.
 I decided to add even more - this recipe calls for a full two-pounds.
-But as I said in my Mushroom Barley and Brie Soup post, when have you ever thought, “Man, there are too many mushrooms.”
+But as I said in my Garlic Butter Mushrooms and Mushroom Carbonara posts, when have you ever thought, “Man, there are too many mushrooms.”

 Along with the creamy sauce and loads of mushrooms and cheese, there is also a full head of radicchio (which you'll roast ahead of time) and some salty prosciutto for balance and flavor depth.